helenduz/IceCream-Explorer/README.md

 # IceCream-Explorer

 ## Introduction
-A website that allows user to search for ice cream products info from a large database.
+A website that allows users to search for ice cream products info from a large database.
 This is a team project for the _Software Design_ course at Carleton College, co-authored with Peter Tu @tutingjun and Yucheng Yang @YuchengY (we were all new to full-stack web development!).
 The data is retrieved from [**Kaggle**](https://www.kaggle.com/tysonpo/ice-cream-dataset) and managed using PostgreSQL.

 **Built with:**
 - front-end: HTML, CSS, JavaScript